SafeExamBrowser/seb-win/doc.md

 ```

 You should see a message in the error console that sebian.png is not allowed and it will not be loaded.
-The blacklist is a list of comma seperated url pattern for disallowed ressources and will be first executed.
+The blacklist is a list of semicolon separated url pattern for disallowed ressources and will be first executed.
-The whitelist is a list of comma seperated url pattern for explicitly allowed ressources.
+The whitelist is a list of semicolon separated url pattern for explicitly allowed ressources.
 All other ressources will be denied.

 If you set **"seb.pattern.regex"** to **true** the blacklist and whitelist pattern will be interpreted as regular expressions.
 If you are not sure about regular expressions keep the default setting.